 - Keep your alcohol and caffeine intake in check.

 - Aim to get the same amount of sleep each night, ideally seven to nine hours.

 - Engage in moderate physical activity each day, like walking, jogging, hiking, biking, dancing, or water aerobics.

-- Practice good coping mechanisms for when your stress levels get high, like this simple breathing technique.
+- Practice good coping mechanisms, like this simple breathing technique that reduces stress.

 If you do all of this and you’re still experiencing recurrent headaches, it’s a good idea to get checked out by a doctor, Dr. Franc says.
 It’s likely due to a lifestyle tweak you need to make and haven’t identified yet.
 But it’s best to be safe, just in case it’s something more serious.